Senior Scam Watch

 What to do

-Do not call phone numbers or click links in pop-ups.
-Close your browser and run a trusted antivirus scan.
-Seek help from a known tech support provider if needed.
+Do not call numbers or click links in pop-up warnings.
+Close your browser or restart your device.
+Seek help from a trusted tech support provider if unsure.

 Who is targeted